bjornburkle/rabbit_normalization/README.md

 ## Saturated Activity Calculation

-To obtain the saturated activity values, you must run the python script `get_sat_act.py` For an example, I have included the file `meas_test.txt`.
+To obtain the saturated activity values, you must run the python script `get_sat_act.py` For an example, I have included the file `measurements/meas_test.txt`.
 This includes the foil irradiations for the 6e14 irradiation on 2/13/2019.
 These foils were irradiated for 27 minutes.
 (Note: we obtained these measurements back calculated.
 However, the activity measurements in this files are what we obtained after undoing the back calculation.)

 The python script will calculate both the initial activities (the acitivity of the various isotopes at the end of the irradiation) and the corresponding saturated activity values.
 The initial activity values will be printed to the terminal, but not recorded.
 However, the saturated activity values will be saved to an output file.